 Elizabeth Cox, 2007 graduate of the student affairs program, won the 2010 Outstanding New Advisor Certificate of Merit from the National Academic Advising Association (NACADA).
 NACADA recognized 16 new primary-role advisors at this ceremony.

-Kelly Nalley, Fork Shoals School Spanish Teacher, Named South Carolina Teacher of the Year.
-Nalley graduated with a bachelor's degree in secondary education from Clemson's School of Education.
+Kelly Nalley, Fork Shoals School Spanish Teacher, was named South Carolina Teacher of the Year.
+Nalley graduated with a bachelor's degree in Secondary Education from Clemson's School of Education.
 Read more.

 The National APIA Panhellenic Association exists to support Asian-interest fraternities and sororities in their quest to become active and contributing members of the greater fraternal community.
 NAPA brings together representatives of 10 Asian-interest fraternities and sororities to discuss pertinent issues and share resources on how to better our community.

-Lance Radford, M.Ed.
-Administration and Supervision 2001, has been named South Carolina Secondary Principal of the Year by the S.C.
+Lance Radford, 2001 M.Ed.
+Administration and Supervision graduate, has been named South Carolina Secondary Principal of the Year by the S.C.
 Association of School Administrators.
-Radford earned his master’s degree in education administration from Clemson, and is now in his fifth year as principal at Wade Hampton High School in Greenville.
+Radford earned his Master’s degree in Education Administration from Clemson, and is now in his fifth year as principal at Wade Hampton High School in Greenville.

 During his time at Wade Hampton, the graduation rate has risen by 12 percent, and SAT scores have risen 60 points on average.
 Advanced Placement courses, fine arts classes and flexible block scheduling have helped improve academic achievement, earning the school recognition by Newsweek as one of the best high schools in the nation.